-If a taxpayer disposes of any "Section 1254 property" (certain oil, gas, geothermal or other mineral property), and if the adjusted basis of such property includes adjustments for deductions for depletion under Section 611 of the Internal Revenue Code (the "Code"), the taxpayer generally must recapture the amount deducted for depletion as ordinary income (to the extent of gain realized on the disposition of the property).
+If a taxpayer disposes of any "Section 1254 property" (certain oil, gas, geothermal or other mineral property), and if the adjusted basis of such property includes adjustments for deductions for depletion under Section 611 of the Internal Revenue Code (the "Code"), the taxpayer generally must recapture the amount deducted for depletion as ordinary income (to the extent of gain realized on such disposition).
 This depletion recapture rule applies to any disposition of property that was placed in service by the taxpayer after December 31, 1986.
 Detailed rules set forth in Sections 1.1254-1 through 1.1254-6 of the U.S. Treasury Regulations govern dispositions of property after March 13, 1995.
 The Internal Revenue Service likely will take the position that a Unit holder who purchases a Unit subsequent to December 31, 1986 must recapture depletion upon the disposition of that Unit.

-Individuals may incur expenses in connection with the acquisition or maintenance of Trust Units.
-These expenses may be deductible as "miscellaneous itemized deductions" only to the extent that such expenses exceed 2 percent of the individual's adjusted gross income.
+Individuals may incur expenses in connection with the acquisition or ownership of Trust Units.
+For tax years beginning before January 1, 2018, these expenses may be deductible as "miscellaneous itemized deductions" only to the extent that such expenses exceed 2 percent of the individual's adjusted gross income.
+As a result of recently-enacted tax legislation under the 2017 Tax Cuts and Jobs Act (the "TCJA"), for tax years beginning after December 31, 2017 and before January 1, 2026, miscellaneous itemized deductions are not allowed.

 The classification of the Trust's income for purposes of the passive loss rules may be important to a Unit holder.
 Royalty income generally is treated as portfolio income and does not offset passive losses.
-Therefore, in general, it appears that Unit holders should not consider the taxable income from the Trust to be passive income in determining net passive income or loss.
+Therefore, in general, Unit holders should not consider the taxable income from the Trust to be passive income in determining net passive income or loss.
 Unit holders should consult their tax advisors for further information.

-Unit holders of record will continue to receive an individualized tax information letter for each of the quarters ending March 31, June 30 and September 30, 2016, and for the year ending December 31, 2016.
-Unit holders owning Units in nominee may obtain monthly tax information from the Trustee upon request.
+Unit holders of record will continue to receive an individualized tax information letter for each of the quarters ending March 31, June 30 and September 30, 2017, and for the year ending December 31, 2017.
+Unit holders owning Units in the name of a nominee may obtain monthly tax information from the Trustee upon request.
 See discussion above regarding certain reporting requirements imposed upon middlemen under U.S. Treasury Regulations because the Trust is considered a WHIFT for federal income tax purposes.